JelleKUL/algorithms-course-student/README.md

 > **Warning** **Script execution Error**
 >
-> If you can't execute scripts you need to run the following command in the powershell as an administrator by:
+> If you still can't execute scripts you need to run the following command in the powershell as an administrator by:
 > 1) Search for `powershell` in the start menu.
 > 2) right-click the Windows PowerShell icon.
 > 3) select `run as administrator`